-Looking longer term, both the Commissioner' Police and Crime Plan and Force's Delivery plan will need to reflect the changing world which will emerge post Coronavirus.
-(OPCC and Force) The medium to long-term impact on Government Grant; Precept Income; expenditure projections; and access to borrowing; The Impact on the Commissioner's Estate Strategy (the building of the new HQ development has been largely unaffected by the pandemic and its future use is also assured, based on currently expected changes to working practices); The future reliance on ICT systems to support agile working; and The impact on the People Strategy to reflect the fundamentally different working practices that have evolved as a result of the pandemic.
 Risks and Performance Due to an unexpected internet interruption in August 2019, the Assistant Accountant (Treasury) was unable to transfer funds to a Money Market Fund that day.
 This resulted in the Commissioner retaining funds in the bank account (£5.5m), in excess of the level determined in the Treasury Management Strategy (£2m).
 This minor breach of the Commissioner's Treasury Management Strategy was rectified the following day.
-(OPCC and Force) Contingency plans for events outside the control of the Finance Department, to avoid breaches in Financial Strategies, Regulations and Procedures should be reviewed.
+(OPCC and Force) highlighted above, in October 2020 HMICFRS undertook a Coronavirus pandemic inspection.
+Early feedback was very positive and Gwent Police awaits the final national report in response to the pandemic.
+Contingency plans for events outside the control of the Finance Department, to avoid breaches in Financial Strategies, Regulations and Procedures should be reviewed.
+2020/21 Update: Complete - Continency plans reviewed, which remain fit for purpose.
 Risks and Performance During 2019/20, the OPCC experienced one data breach, through the loss of a mobile phone.
-Due to the security features in place and the ability to delete the contents of the phone remotely, this breach was not significant enough to report to the Information Commissioner's Office.
+Due to the security features in place and the ability to delete the contents of the phone remotely, this breach was not significant enough to report to the ICO.
 Furthermore, the Force experienced 65 data breaches during 2019/20.
-Details of breaches, impact, mitigation and outcome are recorded and kept by the Record Review Officer in line with MOPI and GDPR.
-Officers and staff will continue to be reminded of the importance of security of data and the wider requirements and implications of the General Data Protection Regulations (GDPR).
+Details of breaches, impact, mitigation and outcomes are recorded and kept by the Record Review Officer in line with MOPI and GDPR.
+Officers and staff will continue to be reminded of the importance of security of data and the wider requirements and implications of the GDPR.
 There are mandatory NCALT packages, the completion of which can be monitored.
-Details of breaches, impact, mitigation and outcome are recorded and kept by the Record Review Officer (OPCC) and Data Protection Officer (Force) in line with MOPI and GDPR.
+Details of breaches, impact, mitigation and outcomes are recorded and kept by the Record Review Officer (OPCC) and Data Protection Officer (Force) in line with MOPI and GDPR.
+2020/21 Update: Complete - officers and staff (Force and OPCC) have undertaken annual refresher training.
 Transparency and Accountability The effectiveness of the governance arrangements for collaboration agreements needs to be determined.
-(OPCC and Force) The WAO are undertaking a review of the governance arrangements across Welsh Forces within collaborative areas of work.
+(OPCC and Force) AW are undertaking a review of the governance arrangements across Welsh Forces within collaborative areas of work.
 Their findings will be reported during 2020/21.
+2020/21 Update: Complete - the findings of the AW review have been reported, accepted and completed by the All Wales Collaboration Board.